 The efforts we made in social media and merchandise sales have enabled the local government to expand the Kurma Asih conservatory and renovate it so that it can be more welcoming for tourists and supporters to visit.

-Without realizing it, the time I spent with Kurma Asih and the turtles helped me develop compassion toward the well-being of our environment and to continue to commit to bringing environmental awareness everywhere I go.
+Without realizing it, the time I spent with Kurma Asih and the turtles further fuelled my desire to commit to bringing environmental awareness everywhere I go.

 At UMich, I want to start by working with the Ross green team to develop restoration initiatives like campus farms and take part in environmental events to protect and promote ecological health in the area around the campus.
 Additionally, I will expand my knowledge about future ecological challenges and learning cutting-edge technologies that I could use to help the kurma asih conservatory streamline their operations.